captain-fox/airpress/README.md

 A frustration-free compression tool for PKPass files

-AirPress let's you sign and compress Apple PKPass archives in runtime memory without creating temporary files or directories.

 ## Installation
 From PyPI:

 `pip install airpress`

 ## Quickstart
+AirPress is a tool to sign and compress Apple PKPass archives.
+Compression and signature occur in runtime memory without creating temporary files or directories.

 ```python
 from airpress import PKPass